hamidur0x/Rsset-skills-competition-2025/README.md

 ## ▶️ How to Run

+1. 📥 Download or clone the repository.
+2. 📂 Make sure all the files are in the same directory as in the repository.
-1. 🐍 Make sure you have Python installed (version 3.x).
+3. 🐍 Make sure you have Python installed (version 3.x).
-2. 💻 Run the script:
+4. 💻 Run the script:

 ```bash
 python calculator.py